 After patients check out of rehab, they may be faced with the biggest challenge of all.
 They may fall back with the old crowd they used, and they will deal with several other stressors that make them want to use.

-Blueprints for Recovery provides terrific inpatient and outpatient treatment and takes it to the next level with our three-phase approach.
+The PAC Program provides terrific inpatient and outpatient treatment and takes it to the next level with our three-phase approach.

 The first phase is the residential phase.
 At this point, patients go through detox and are then provided with a customized therapy treatment that targets underlying problems and helps them overcome Gabapentin addiction.